 3. Combine A Whole Food Diet With Lower Carb (But Not Keto Low!)

-With a whole foods diet it is possible to lower carbs but not go keto low.
+With intermittent fasting, as well as a whole foods diet, it is possible to lower carbs but not go keto low.

 Dr. Sara Gottfried mentions that women actually need carbs.
 She gives great information about how to find the right amount for your body.